iamalittleforest/3-password-generator/README.md

 * Javascript

 ## Description
-This application enables users to generate random passwords based on criteria that they have selected.
-This application runs in the browser and features dynamically updated HTML and CSS that is powered by Javascript.
+An application that enables users to generate random passwords based on criteria that they have selected.

 ## Screenshot
 <img src="assets/images/README-screenshot.PNG" alt="screenshot">